ipa-rwu/DeploymentTooling.github.io/docu/Environment_setup.md

-# Setup the environment and start the Eclipse application
+# Set up the environment and start the Eclipse application

-## Setup an environment for ROS Developer
+## Set up an environment for ROS Developer

 ### Switch to the ROS Developer perspective